seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part26-Finale-Systems-Thinking.md

 Engineering Judgment
 ```

----
+You still need to know how code works—but the leverage comes from how well you understand systems.

+***

-# What You Actually Learned In This Course
+# What You Actually Learned in This Course

-You probably think you learned:
+You might think you learned:

 ```text
 Next.js